mkhelif/mkhelif.github.io/_includes/_cern.md

 * ##### Selenium Grid
   I was managing the entire _Selenium_ grid, from its setup to its maintenance using _OpenStack_ to manage the nodes of the cluster.
   I decided to develop a simple framework that allows to drastically simplify the development of integration tests, by creating a layer between Selenium API and our own applications.

+* ##### Migration to Git
+  The IT department at CERN is mostly using Git as VCS.
+In order to profit of all central services provided by IT, I took care of the migration of our standalone SVN server to GitLab.